Guidonian Hand

 The debate is complicated further by the manuscript evidence.
 If the rhythm were truly based on a fixed 2:1 ratio, one would expect a high degree of consistency in the manuscript tradition.
 This consistency does tend to appear from the 13th century onward (the practice of equalism having been established), but for the 9th-11th centuries, comparative analysis often reveals a perplexing landscape.

-Dom Eugène Cardine and his successors have demonstrated that the early neumes capture a wealth of agogic nuances that defy rigid quantification.
+Dom Eugène Cardine and his successors strove to demonstrate that the early neumes capture a wealth of agogic nuances that defy rigid quantification.
 For example, the manuscript Laon 239 uses distinct signs for long and short notes (the virga and uncinus vs. the punctum), which proportionalists cite as evidence in favor of their view.
 However, semiologists point out the wide variety of intermediate shapes and the inconsistency of their application.
 In the Introit Si iniquitates, comparative analysis of the oldest sources (Laon 239, Chartres 47, Einsiedeln 121) reveals contradictions.
-Where one manuscript places a mark of lengthening (e.g. an episema), another might omit it, or use a cursive (short) form, etc. If the episema indicated a strict doubling of duration, such discrepancies would imply that the fundamental rhythm of the chant changed from monastery to monastery—a conclusion that undermines the concept of a unified "Gregorian" tradition (but conversely supports the idea of regional variances).
+Where one manuscript places a mark of lengthening (e.g. an episema), another might omit it, or use a cursive (short) form, etc. If the episema indicated a strict doubling of duration, such discrepancies would imply that the rhythm of the chant changed from monastery to monastery.
+While such a conclusion undermines the concept of a unified "Gregorian" tradition, it conversely supports the idea of regional variances which many argue existed.
 Semiologists argue that these signs represent "nuances of value"—indications of musical weight, phrasing, and textual articulation that cannot be reduced to mathematical ratios.

-However, the proportionalist response to this dilemma is also worth considering.
+However, the proportionalists have their own response to this dilemma.
 Scholars such as Jan Vollaerts have argued that the apparent inconsistencies are often superficial or indicative of a lack of necessity rather than a lack of rhythm.
 Vollaerts sought to demonstrate that the manuscripts of the "model group" (including Laon 239 and St. Gall 359) actually show a remarkable 95-99% agreement on fundamental long and short values when analyzed comprehensively rather than in isolation.
-The discrepancies often cited by semiologists may result from the fact that St. Gall scribes used the episema or the letter t as a warning against error in difficult passages, whereas the Laon scribes used structurally distinct neumes (the uncinus vs. the punctum) to denote length.
-Thus, because the St Gall family of notation is cursive and places a greater emphasis on the melodic contours, the absence of an episema in St. Gall does not prove a note is short if the corresponding Laon manuscript clearly indicates a long.
-Furthermore, recent comparative analyses suggest that contradictions often arise when comparing manuscripts from different chronological strata; the confusion evident in later 11th-century manuscripts may well reflect the very rhythmic decay Aribo lamented, while the 9th and early 10th-century sources present a greater unified rhythmic tradition.
+The discrepancies often cited by semiologists may result from the fact that St. Gall scribes used the episema or the letter t as a warning against error in difficult passages, whereas the Laon scribes used distinct neumes (the uncinus vs. the punctum) to denote length.
+Thus, according to Vollaerts, because the St Gall family of notation is cursive and places a greater emphasis on the melodic contours, the absence of an episema in St. Gall does not prove a note is short if the corresponding Laon manuscript clearly indicates a long.

 The Historical Trajectory: Decay or Evolution?

-However, opponents of the strict proportionalist view question the narrative of a "catastrophic loss" of tradition.
-They argue it is implausible that a universal rhythmic system based on strict 2:1 ratios could vanish so completely that scribes continued to write the pitches with accuracy while suffering a collective amnesia regarding the fundamental rhythm.
+However, opponents of the strict proportionalist view question the narrative of a "catastrophic loss" of strict proportional rhythm.
+They argue it is implausible that a universal rhythmic system based on strict 2:1 ratios could vanish so completely that scribes continued to write the pitches with accuracy (and continuing to use cursive notation in some places) while suffering a collective amnesia regarding the fundamental rhythm.
 They suggest that the "rhythmic" signs of the ninth and tenth centuries were perhaps always indicative of subtle nuances—oral traditions of delivery—that naturally evolved or faded without representing a rupture in the essence of the music.

 Beyond Pitch and Duration: The Manifestation of Sound